the secret page

 kodomo no omocha

-i've only seen a couple episodes so far but it's absolutely cooking. frenetic pacing, a good watch if your attention span is fried, random little musical numbers and a guaranteed cliffhanger every episode. sana’s motormouth is the final boss of understanding spoken japanese
+i've only seen a couple episodes so far but it's absolutely cooking, looks like i'm going down the babbit hole... frenetic pacing, a good watch if your attention span is fried, random little musical numbers and a guaranteed cliffhanger every episode. sana’s motormouth is the final boss of understanding spoken japanese

 look back